ta18/learn-hugo/content/english/faq/python3/venv/index.md

 * You must define an installation path for the `miniconda3` directory which does not contain spaces or accentuated characters<br>
 (the default installation path on Ubuntu looks like `/home/<logname>/miniconda3`)
 * At the end of the installation answer _yes_ to the question _"Do you wish the installer to initialize Miniconda3 by running conda init? [yes | no]"_
-* Start a new terminal or type the command `source ~/.bashrc` to inherit changes from your `.bashrc` file: the `conda` command becomes available.
+* Start a new terminal or type the command `source ~/.bashrc` to inherit changes from your `.bashrc` file: the `conda` command becomes available in the terminal.
 * Advice: you can disable the automatic launch of the PVE `(base)` by typing the command: `conda config --set auto_activate_base false`.

 Now it's done.
 If you want to check your installation launch a new terminal and try the command `conda info`<br>